-In want you to know that your child is well-looked after and will be surrounded by a second control of the control
+want you to know that your child is well-looked after and will be surrounded by a si

 We want you to know that your child is well-looked after and will be surrounded by a supportive community of faith here at Camp Wesley Woods.
 Read on to find information like what to bring (or not), when to arrive, what to expect, and lots of other things you need to know.